Reproductive System

 Pathophysiology

 The reproductive system supports gamete production, fertilization potential, and sex-hormone influenced body changes.
-Endocrine signaling regulates development, sexual function, and reproductive timing across the lifespan.
+Endocrine signaling regulates development, sexual function, and reproductive timing across the lifespan, and also influences appetite, mood, temperature regulation, and stress response.

 In females, cyclic ovarian hormone changes drive ovulation and menstruation until menopause.
 In males, testosterone supports secondary sex traits and sperm production, while age-related prostate enlargement can obstruct urinary outflow.